CasperTvede/Learning/Network/Cisco PacketTracer/01. Novice/02. Basic Static Routing - Model A/README.md

 ## Content

 This hands-on assignment will test if your able to setup basic device config, client config and static routing.
 Please refer to below topology to get a idea about the assignment.

+Model A have different interface layout then Model B, everything else is the same

 ![Topology](Topology.PNG)